-This, in effect, causes the blood flow to increase during pregnancy.
-As it is generally a crucial period for the body, this state is equally crucial to your dental health.
-Normally, sensitivity goes away after pregnancy, but other acquired conditions like tooth decay and gingivitis don’t.
-So, skipping your dental checkups is never a good idea.
+The increased blood flow during pregnancy is the most troublesome factor.
+Normally, the sensitivity goes away soon after pregnancy, but acquired conditions like tooth decay and gingivitis don’t.
+So, don’t skip your regular dental checkups.

 What can you do to ease gum and tooth pain during pregnancy?

-Pregnancy can limit medication applied to treat gum and tooth pain.
-This does not mean you are doomed to losing your brilliant smile in those nine months.
+Pregnancy means limited pain-killer medication needed to treat gum and tooth pain.
+However, the bit of tooth pain in pregnancy is not alarming either.
+It is a natural hormonal condition, and it will gradually get better after your baby is born.
 Maintaining great oral hygiene habits help a lot.
 In fact, giving your mouth a little more TLC is imperative.
-Rinse with warm water or warm salt solution when brushing or flossing are not possible.
+Rinse your mouth with warm water or a warm salt solution if you can’t brush and floss like normal.

-Oral antiseptics may also come in handy.
+Oral antiseptics also provide reasonable relief.
 They numb the gums and provide temporary pain relief.
+Also, use a very soft brush that’s gentle on your gums.
 At times, warm or cold compress may be necessary.
-Apply warm compress on the side of the face where pain persists.
-Cold compress may alternately be applied to numb the sore gums after brushing.
+Apply a warm compress on the side of the face where it’s paining.
+If your gums get sore from even normal brushing, use a cold-press.

 How can you avoid tooth pain in pregnancy?

-Healthy teeth come from awareness of the must-do’s.
-Avoid tooth pain in pregnancy.
-For more expert teeth advice and tips on dental wellness, visit our website Des Moines Dental Group and book your first consultation with the best in Des Moines at 515-512-5339.
+Healthy teeth come from awareness.
+Avoid tooth pain in pregnancy by keeping healthy at all times.
+For more expert teeth advice and tips on dental wellness, visit our website Des Moines Dental Group.
+Register for your consultation with the best dental specialists in Des Moines at 515-512-5339.